 The project reached completion in August of 2017, having reached over 50,000 households through door-to-door campaigns that year.
 The project distributed 47,000 fruit trees with high nutritional value, conducted over 2,000 meetings on child feeding practices, and distributed over 18,000 condoms in 2017.

 Until 2013, Planet Aid supported the Farmers’ Club program in Malawi.
 This program mobilized small-scale farmers to work together to increase and diversify crops and to implement soil and water conservation.
 DAPP Malawi and the Malawi Ministry of Agriculture, Irrigation, and Water Development cooperated to develop and implement the Farmers’ Clubs, which focused on organizing farmers into self-supportive groups, providing them with technical training, and linking them to government institutions.
 These practices helped to reduce hunger and malnutrition, expand farm productivity, and substantially increase farm income.
-Read more about Farmers' Clubs.

 Total Control of the Epidemic

 The Total Control of the Epidemic (TCE) program was launched in Malawi in 2007 in the Zomba and Blantyre districts.
 It is a community-based program designed to reach individuals with HIV/AIDS prevention education, treatment referrals, and follow-up.
 In addition, TCE Malawi helps HIV-positive women learn their status, counsels them on prevention of mother-to-child transmission, encourages enrollment and adherence to clinical services, emphasizes the need for prompt treatment of fever for children under five, and has incorporated malaria prevention into its program.
-The door-to-door campaign provides the link between the existing health services and the community and has reached more than 420,000 people.
+The door-to-door campaign provides the link between the existing health services and the community and reached more than 420,000 people.

 The Child Aid program builds capacity in communities to reduce poverty and give families the best conditions in which to raise their children.
 Over the course of five years, the Child Aid program works with families that are organized into Family Action Groups who are trained and then go on to implement various projects within their own communities.
 Projects are based on the particular community's needs, but will focus on the areas of: family economy, health and hygiene, preschool education, children as active participants in society, children at risk, education, community development, and environment.

 Planet Aid most recently supported DAPP Malawi's Child Aid projects in the districts of Thyolo and Chiradzulu in 2016.
 These projects began in 2013 and have been focused on improving water and sanitation across 700 villages in the districts.
-The project is also working to teach people in the area how to prevent common diseases and fight the spread of HIV/AIDS.
-In 2016, Child Aid on Malawi provided over 22,000 households with access to basic sanitation and improved water facilities for over 26,000 people.
-Read more about Child Aid.